cockroachdb/docs/cockroachcloud/architecture.md

 ## {{ site.data.products.serverless-plan }}

 {{ site.data.products.serverless }} is a fully-managed, auto-scaling deployment of CockroachDB.
-Being familiar with the following concepts will help you understand what our Serverless architecture achieves.
+Being familiar with the following concepts will help you understand our Serverless architecture.

 ### Concepts

 Term | Definition
 -----|-----------
 **Serverless cluster** | A cluster that’s automatically billed and scaled in response to the resources it consumes (as opposed to a Dedicated cluster, which is billed for resources provisioned).
 **Request Unit (RU)** | Request Units represent the compute and I/O resources used by a query.
 All database operations in {{ site.data.products.serverless-plan }} cost a certain amount of RUs depending on the resources used.
 For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number RUs.
-You can see how many Request Units your cluster has used on the [**Cluster Overview**](serverless-cluster-management.html#view-cluster-overview) page.
+You can see how many RUs your cluster has used on the [**Cluster Overview**](serverless-cluster-management.html#view-cluster-overview) page.
-**Spend limit** | The maximum amount of money you indicate you want to be billed in a particular billing period for a cluster.
-The actual amount you are billed is based on the resources used during that billing period.
+**Spend limit** | The maximum amount of money you want to spend on a cluster in a particular billing period.
+The actual amount you are billed is based on the resources the cluster used during that billing period.
 A cluster's budget is allocated across storage and burst performance.
-**Projected usage** | The amount of usage that Cockroach Labs projects a cluster will consume during a billing period.
-This is important for setting a cluster’s spend limit, because we always reserve enough budget to pay for storage for the rest of the billing period.
+**Projected usage** | The amount of storage and RUs that Cockroach Labs projects a cluster will consume during a billing period.
+This is important for setting a cluster’s spend limit, because Cockroach Labs always reserves enough budget to pay for storage for the rest of the billing period.
 You can see your projected usage while [editing your spend limit](serverless-cluster-management.html#edit-your-spend-limit).
 **Baseline performance** | The minimum compute and I/O performance that you can expect from your cluster at all times.
 This is 100 RUs per second for all Serverless clusters (free and paid).
-The actual usage of a cluster may be lower than the baseline performance depending on application traffic, because not every application will need 100 RU/s at all times.
+The actual usage of a cluster may be lower than the baseline performance depending on application traffic, because not every application will need 100 RUs per second at all times.
+When the cluster's usage is lower than the baseline, the cluster accumulates the unused RUs until the load on the cluster increases above the baseline.
 **Burst performance** | Burst performance is the ability of the Serverless cluster to perform above the baseline.
 Supporting application traffic that “bursts,” i.e., can fluctuate above baseline traffic, is a key feature of Serverless clusters.
 Every Serverless cluster starts with a certain amount of burst performance capacity.
-If the actual usage of a cluster is lower than the baseline performance, the cluster can earn Request Units that can be used for burst performance for the rest of the month.
+If the actual usage of a cluster is lower than the baseline performance, the cluster earns Request Units that can later be used for burst performance for the rest of the month.
 **Storage** | Disk space for permanently storing data over time.
 All data in {{ site.data.products.serverless }} is automatically replicated three times and distributed across Availability Zones to survive outages.
 Storage is measured in units of GiB-months, which is the amount of data stored multiplied by how long it was stored.
 Storing 10 GiB for a month and storing 1 GiB for 10 months are both 10 GiB-months.
 The storage you see in the [Cluster Overview](serverless-cluster-management.html#view-cluster-overview) page is the amount of data before considering the replication multiplier.

 ### Architecture

+{{ site.data.products.serverless }} is a managed multi-tenant deployment of CockroachDB.
+A Serverless cluster is an isolated, virtualized tenant running on a much larger physical CockroachDB deployment.

 Traffic comes in from the public internet and is routed by the cloud provider’s load balancer to a Kubernetes (K8s) cluster that hosts CockroachDB.
 K8s pods allow {{ site.data.products.serverless }} to limit SQL resource consumption for each user.
 It also minimizes interference between pods that are scheduled on the same machine, giving each user a high-quality experience even when other users are running heavy workloads.